jaypatel31/ASE-23-Group-17/hw/w9/README.md

-# Week 8
+# Week 9

-Implemented the range class with several methods that are required for eg.bins
+Implemented the rule and rules class with several methods that are required for eg.rules

-Added bins method in appropriate classes required.

 The Result is present in w.out file